 Q. How will I know if there is an occurrence of COVID-19 in an Ecumen community?

-A. We’re actively monitoring our assisted living, memory care and long-term care residents as well as our team members, and we are informing our residents, their family members and our team members, as well as all appropriate state and federal departments of health on the occurrence of COVID-19 at one of our communities.
+A. We’re actively monitoring our assisted living, memory care and long-term care residents as well as our team members, and we are informing them, as well as all appropriate state and federal departments of health, on the occurrence of COVID-19 at one of our communities.
 We have a clearly defined plan on how to proceed following all safety protocols with a COVID positive test.
 Should it be needed, we will create a designated part of our campus to care for residents who are recovering or asymptomatic with COVID-19.

-Q. Do you have adequate staff & equipment to care for my loved one if there is a COVID-19 outbreak?
+Q. Do you have adequate staff and equipment to care for my loved one if you have any individuals who are COVID-positive?

-A. At this time we have appropriate supplies to care for those we serve.
+A. At this time we have appropriate supplies to care for individuals on COVID precautions.
 We also have strategies in place should this become an issue of concern.
-We are connected on a daily basis with our local and state health agencies.
-We have the experience of knowing how to designate a dedicated group of caregivers to care for those who are ill, ensuring both adequate protective wear and consistency of care for the comfort of those we’re serving.
+We regularly connect with our local and state health agencies.
+We have the experience of knowing how to designate a dedicated group of caregivers to care for those who are ill or recovering, ensuring both adequate protective wear and consistency of care for the comfort of those we’re serving.

 Q. What can I do?

-A. Ecumen remains committed to the safety and well-being of those we serve, our team members and our greater communities.
+A. Ecumen remains committed to the safety and well-being of those we serve, our team members, and our greater communities.
 Please remember to practice good self-care.
 It’s important that you stay healthy so you can support your loved one.
 Be sure to contact your health care provider if you have symptoms such as a fever, cough, and shortness of breath.
 Practice physical distancing and please stay in touch with your loved ones with frequent phone calls, texts, video chats, and emails, as well as window visits and outdoor visits, if an option.

 You can join us in supporting our COVID-19 preparedness efforts.
 Please consider making a donation online today at www.ecumen.org/together or reach out to Ecumen’s Philanthropy Team at firstname.lastname@example.org | 651-766-4343.
 A gift of any amount will help us support those among us who are most impacted by COVID-19 with protective gear, resources for social connectedness, and more.
 Your generosity has a direct and immediate impact.
 Thank you!